Eloooo-eu-org/abap_tools/Contributions.md

 Your suggestions and contributions are welcomed!
-Before opening your first issue or pull request, please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand how our community interacts in an inclusive and respectful manner.
+Before opening your first issue or pull request, please review and respect the  [Code of Conduct](https://github.com/SAP/.github/blob/main/CODE_OF_CONDUCT.md) of the SAP Open Source Project to understand how our community interacts in an inclusive and respectful manner.
+Please also review and respect the the  [Security Guidelines](https://github.com/SAP/.github/blob/main/SECURITY.md)

 ## General Advice